 - Photocopy of the data page from your passport.

 The cost of the Cedula Extranjeria is currently 246,000 pesos ($54 USD).
 You can pay this fee at the Migración Colombia office with a credit or debit card.

 After applying, you can check online here to see if it is ready to be picked up.

 I applied for my first three Colombian visas myself over the past several years.
 After receiving each visa, I also applied for a cedula.
 Each cedula will be valid for the same duration as your Colombian visa.

 In addition, when you renew, the new cedula will have the same number as your previous one.

 The first three times I applied for a visa, I traveled to Bogotá.
 And after I received the visa in my passport, I walked to the Migración Colombia office in Bogotá to apply for my cedula.

 The Migración Colombia office in Bogotá is conveniently located within walking distance office from the Ministerio de Relaciones Exteriores office where you get your visa.

 In Bogotá, the cedula application for me only took about an hour each time in the morning at the Migración Colombia office.
 So, it is possible to receive your visa and apply for a cedula in the same morning in Bogotá if you don’t run into problems.

-However, my experience was that two of my three cedulas took longer than this:
+However, my experience was that two of my four cedulas took longer than this: